DataBytes-Organisation/Project-Echo/src/Environments/Install_Environment_README.md

 #### Using command line:

-I have had errors with this, so if it doesnt work, try the above option.
-Use the env*dev_mac.yaml file to build your conda environment.
+There are possible errors with this, so if it doesnt work, try the above option.
+Use the `env_dev_mac.yaml` file to build your conda environment.
 \_Note this file has not been updated, so may require additional libraries.
-Check out the text file to find any missing.*
+Check out the text file to find any missing.\*

 From within `~\Project-Echo\src\Environments` run: